tdelavoux/Arise/docs/atom-utilities/formhandler.md

 ## Setup Handler

-Atom FormHandler use `a-form-handler` as a triger detection and apply his listeners on his closest `form` elements.
+Arise FormHandler use `a-form-handler` as a triger detection and apply his listeners on his closest `form` elements.

 ```html
 <!--